oracle-devrel/cd3-automation-toolkit/docs/knownbehaviour.md

           Plan: 0 to add, 2 to change, 0 to destroy.

-When exporting groups (normal and dynamic) to terraform from IDCS, post executing the *tf_import_commands_groups_nonGF.sh* script, the terraform shows a replacement for group membership.
+When exporting groups (normal and dynamic) to terraform from IDCS, post executing the *import_commands_groups_nonGF.sh* script, the terraform shows a replacement for group membership.
 Please ignore this and proceed with terraform apply as it will not change anything in the OCI console for groups.

           # module.iam-groups["grp1"].oci_identity_user_group_membership.user_group_membership["abc@oracle.com"] must be replaced